HazelnutParadise/insyra/Docs/DataTable.md

 The DataTable uses a logging system to report warnings and errors.
 Users should monitor these logs for potential issues during operations.

-## Performance Considerations

-- The column-based storage model allows for efficient column operations but may have slightly slower row operations for very wide tables.
-- Large-scale operations (e.g., dropping many rows or columns) may be slower due to the need to update indices and maintain consistency.

 ## Best Practices

 1. Use appropriate method calls to manipulate data (e.g., use AppendRowsByName when you have named columns).